UWPCE-PythonCert/ProgrammingInPython/source/modules/PythonClasses.rst

 So what is the difference?

  * class attributes are shared by ALL the instances of the class.
- * each instance has its own copy of each instance attribute.
+ * instance attributes are unique to each instance -- each one has its own copy.

 Example: